mamund/grail-public/README.md

 ## What a Running Demo Run Looks Like

 Here's an animated GIF that shows how the GRAIL client works.
-Once given a goal state (`emailUpdated`) the GRAIL clients immeidately attempts the related affordance.
+Once given a goal state (`emailUpdated`) the GRAIL client immediately attempts the related affordance.
 If the result is `BLOCKED`, the client scans for unmet conditions (new affordances) and executes the next availble affordance.
 This process of attemtping and responding to blocked attempts evenutally results in a completed task.

 ![GRAIL Demo](grail-demo.gif)